magavdraakon/i-tee/README.md

 ### Creating autostart files and configuring vbox user
 To create complete virtual laboratory environment you need DNS server for fake zones, DHCP server for lab VMs and probably firewall for filtering.
-For some VMs such as nameserver, DHCP server, Fitewall etc the autostart is needed.
+For some VMs such as nameserver, DHCP server, Firewall etc the autostart is needed.

 ```
-cat >> /etc/default/virtualbox << EOF
+cat > /etc/default/virtualbox << EOF
 VBOXWEB_USER=vbox
 VBOXAUTOSTART_DB=/etc/vbox
 VBOXAUTOSTART_CONFIG=/etc/vbox/auto.cfg